Scotland

 • As we leave the west coast and gaze out over the Isle of Arran, we find ourselves in the UK's biggest forest park - Galloway Forest Park.
 Covering over 774 square kilometers, this area is home to wild deer and offers a tranquil retreat with very few human visitors.
 Fortunately, there is a fantastic cycle path that runs through it, passing alongside the largest mountain in Southern Scotland - the Merrick.

-• After spending the night in Glentrool, we embark on our second day following cycle route 7 through the Forest Park.
-Along the way, we pass by the majestic Minnigaff hills and the famous Clatteringshaws loch, both of which are simply breathtaking.
+• Waking up in the heart of the forest park, we start the day by following cycle route 7 towards the famous otter pools.
+Along the way, we pass by the incredible Minnigaff hills and Clatteringshaws loch.
 This area has a uniquely wild feeling and some of our favourite gravel trails in Scotland.

 • We'll start by traveling along some quiet country roads, heading towards Ae - the UK's village with the shortest name.
-Ae has a vibrant cycling community because it is one of the seven stanes mountain bike centers in the region.
-After refueling, we'll follow cycle route 10, which winds along the river Ae and takes us up through one of Scotland's largest wind farms.
-Then, we'll descend into Moffat - Europe's first 'Dark Sky Town' known for its excellent opportunities for stargazing.
-There, we can enjoy the local amenities or explore the local distillery.
+Despites its size, Ae has a vibrant cycling community and is the perfect stop point for a tasty lunch .
+After refuelling, we'll follow cycle route 10, which winds along the river Ae and takes us up through one of Scotland's largest wind farms.
+Then, we'll descend into Moffat where we will have a tour of the only wood fired distillery in the world!

 Book a call with us to talk through the details.